Supported privacy models

 - In the marketer model the attacker does not target a specific individual but she aims at re-identifying a high number of individuals.
 An attack can therefore only be considered successful if a larger fraction of the records could be re-identified.

 ARX supports (almost) arbitrary combinations of privacy models and different variants of most models, which focus on different attacker models or which are optimized for attributes with specific data types.

 This well-known privacy model aims at protecting datasets from re-identification in the prosecutor model.
 A dataset is k-anonymous if each record cannot be distinguished from at least k-1 other records regarding the quasi-identifiers.
 Each group of indistinguishable records forms a so-called equivalence class.
-More information can be found here.
+More information can be found here, here and here.

 This privacy model is related to k-anonymity but risks are calculated based on information about the underlying population.
 ARX supports a variant which utilizes a user-specified population table as well as two variants based on statistical frequency estimators published here and here.

 This privacy model can be used for protecting datasets from re-identification in the marketer model by enforcing a threshold on the average re-identification risk of the records.
 By combining the model with k-anonymity a privacy model called strict-average risk can be constructed.
 ARX further supports a variant which permits some records to exceed the risk threshold defined by k.